Drinking Water Protection

 Every Head Start facility is unique.
 Some programs may need to conduct their own testing while other programs that use space in a public or charter school may need to request a copy of lead testing results for their records from the school.

-Head Start Programs are eligible for free lead in drinking water testing from the Water Infrastructure Improvements for the Nation (WINN) Grant.
+Head Start programs are eligible for free lead in drinking water testing from the Water Infrastructure Improvements for the Nation (WIIN) Grant.
 More information can be found at Minnesota Lead Testing in Schools and Child Cares in Drinking Water.

 Environmental Protection Agency (EPA)